infews/2011.12.08.Jasmine.and.Backbone/README.md

 This presentation has a quick introduction to Jasmine, then gives some tips, tricks, and patterns for using Jasmine with Backbone.

-I gave this talk at the <> meetup.
+I gave this talk at the [Castro Street Startup Slide](http://www.meetup.com/startupslide/).
 Thanks to Ben Curren for the opportunity to speak.

 Like all of my talks, this was built using [Keydown](http://github.com/infews/keydown).